 - Under the proclamation, “the term “military-civil fusion strategy” means actions by or at the behest of the PRC to acquire and divert foreign technologies, specifically critical and emerging technologies, to incorporate into and advance the PRC’s military capabilities.”

-- A US Department of State Fact Sheet indicates that technologies that may be targeted include quantum computing, big data, semiconductors, 5G, advanced nuclear technology, aerospace technology, and artificial intelligence
+- A US Department of State Fact Sheet indicated that technologies that may be targeted include quantum computing, big data, semiconductors, 5G, advanced nuclear technology, aerospace technology, and artificial intelligence

 Read more for details on exactly how this affects our community.
 The following individuals are exempt:

 - undergraduate students from China

 - graduate students and researchers from China who study in disciplines that are not related to ‘military-civil fusion strategy’

 - graduate students and researchers from China who do not hold any affiliation with the described PRC entities

 The US Department of State (DOS) has not yet explained how they will implement the new proclamation or clarified the list of PRC entities that support the PRC’s ‘military-civil fusion strategy’.
 However, DOS routinely evaluates sources of funding and the prospective field of study or research when adjudicating visa applications and has pushed visa applicants through additional security clearances to screen out students who present concerns about the transfer of sensitive technology.